Avenged Sevenfold (album)

-Although critical reception to the album was mixed compared to previous releases, Avenged Sevenfold won the Kerrang!
-Award for Best Album in 2008.
-In addition, the album was included in Kerrang!'s "666 Albums You Must Hear Before You Die".
-As of 2014, it has sold over 960,161 copies in the United States and 152,123 copies in the United Kingdom.
+Although critical reception to the album was mixed compared to previous releases, Avenged Sevenfold was a commercial success, debuting at number 4 on the Billboard 200, and has been a popular album among fans.
+Additionally, it won the Kerrang!
+Award for Best Album in 2008 and was later included in Kerrang!'s "666 Albums You Must Hear Before You Die".
+As of 2014, it has sold over 960,161 copies in the United States and 152,123 copies in the United Kingdom; it has been certified platinum by the Recording Industry Association of America (RIAA) in the United States and gold by the British Phonographic Industry (BPI) in the United Kingdom.
+The band supported the album with a tour, beginning a day before the release of the album and ending in August 2009.